Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 Franny and Zooey by J.D.
 Salinger was published by Little, Brown and Company in July 1961.
 Like Salinger’s other works, reviews were mixed but the book was a runaway bestseller, spending 26 weeks at #1 on the New York Times fiction bestsellers list.

-Click on the book to buy Franny and Zooey by J.D.
+Click on the glass house to buy Franny and Zooey by J.D.
 Salinger!

 Death & Legacy of J.D.
 Salinger